-7 More time to pay taxes
+6 More time to pay taxes

-The Government has introduced an immediate deferral of upcoming Income Tax and VAT payments (see sections 3 and 4 respectively) but the other business taxes such as PAYE and Corporation Tax remain payable on the due dates.
+The Government has introduced an immediate deferral of upcoming VAT and Income Tax payments due in the next three months, but the other business taxes such as PAYE and Corporation Tax remain payable on the due dates.

 HMRC is willing to enter 'Time to Pay' (TTP) arrangements where businesses or individuals are struggling to pay tax bills on their due dates.
-There are no set rules, as each TTP agreement is arranged on a bespoke basis.
+There are no set rules as each TTP agreement is arranged on a bespoke basis.
 However, HMRC must be confident that the arrears will eventually be paid; it will not enter a TTP agreement if it thinks that the taxpayer will never be able to pay the arrears of tax.